-Suicide rates have started rising back to pre-pandemic levels and has increased significantly among high school students compared to 2018.
+Suicide rates have started rising back to pre-pandemic levels among high school students.

 What you can do

 A Behavioral Health Crises/Depression/Suicidal Ideation

 • Kids' Link RITM is a hotline for children in emotional crisis offered by Gateway Healthcare, Lifespan, Hasbro Children's Hospital and Bradley Hospital.
 If someone you love is going through a mental health or substance use crisis, you can access 24/7 help through Kids' Link RITM.
 Call 1-855-543-5465.